Skip to main content

 Operating a personal watercraft (like a jet ski or wave runner)

-• Accompanied on board by their parent, legal guardian or a designated person (at least 21 years old)
+• Accompanied on board by a parent, legal guardian, or designated adult (21+), or

-• Operating within 100 feet of their parent, legal guardian or designated person (at least 21 years old) while that person is also operating a personal watercraft.
+• Operating within 100 feet of a parent, legal guardian, or designated adult (21+) while that person is also operating a personal watercraft.